 Get lost in a good book

-An unmissable event for culture lovers, the annual Hay Literary Festival sees writers, poets, politicians, comedians just about everyone else converge on Hay-on-Wye for ten days of thought-provoking entertainment.
+An unmissable event for culture lovers, the annual Hay Festival sees writers, poets, politicians, comedians just about everyone else converge on Hay-on-Wye for ten days of thought-provoking entertainment.
 Hay’s the perfect location for this ‘Woodstock of the mind’.
 The pretty little market town is packed with an outsized number of book shops (it’s why it’s known as the second-hand book capital of the world).

 Let the games commence